laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

         --cluster your-cluster-name
 ```

-XXX: How to see which quickstart profiles are available?

 Let us go through the specified arguments one by one:

 - `--quickstart-profile`: this is the name of one of the profiles we